Vanilla-OS/.github/IMAGE_DEVELOP_BRANCHING_STRATEGY.md

 # Vanilla OS Image Development Branching Strategy

 Starting on July 24th, we are changing our branching strategy in Vanilla OS for image development.
-We hereby describe the design of the new branching system, its rules, and procedures for working with the following three branches: `vision`, `dev`, and `main`.
+We hereby describe the design of the new branching system, its rules, and procedures for working with the following two branches: `vision` and `dev`.

 ## Merging vs. porting